-Pagalpanti Trailer: John Abraham, Anil Kapoor & Others Promise A Crazy & Hilarious Ride!
+Pagalpanti Trailer: John Abraham, Anil Kapoor And Others Promise A Crazy And Hilarious Ride!

 Anees Bazmi, the man who tickled our funny bone with films like 'Welcome', 'Singh Is Kinng', 'Mubarakan' and others, is back with yet another madcap fun titled 'Pagalpanti'.
-The film boosts of an ensemble cast which includes names like John Abraham, Anil Kapoor, Arshad Warsi, Pulkit Samrat, Kriti Kharbanda, Ileana D'Cruz and Urvashi Rautela.
+The film boasts of an ensemble cast which includes names like John Abraham, Anil Kapoor, Arshad Warsi, Pulkit Samrat, Kriti Kharbanda, Ileana D'Cruz and Urvashi Rautela.

-The makers released the official trailer of 'Pagalpanti' today and the 3.01 minute video stays true to its name.
+The makers released the official trailer of 'Pagalpanti' today and the 3.01-minute video stays true to its name.
 John Abraham took to his Twitter page to share the first sneak-peek and posted, "Shani maharaj inke PEECHEY nahi pade, inki godd mein BETHE hai!
 And... it begins! #PagalpantiTrailer out now." (sic)

 Watch the trailer here.